 Like all SaaS products, CRM solutions run the gamut from lightweight services intended for quick and easy customer relationship and lead management, to powerhouse systems with integrated e-commerce solutions and advanced analytics.

 While many small business owners worry that they'll sign up for a product that doesn't offer enough functionality down the road, these concerns are often overblown.
-Tiers of service and add-on features are nearly always available, and while more may seem inherently better, in terms of features and functionality, too many options within a system can be overwhelming, make the implementation process longer and more complicated, and cost more than necessary.
+Tiers of service and add-on features are nearly always available, and while more features and functionality may seem inherently better, too many options within a system can be overwhelming, make the implementation process longer and more complicated, and cost more than necessary.

 The best way to determine the features you require in a CRM is to list out what you want to be able to do with it.
 Technology should never be adopted simply because it's current or common; it should be adopted because it solves a specific problem.
 If you cannot outline in a detailed way what you want to do with your future CRM system, and why you want to adopt one in the first place, you may not be ready to implement it.
 If you already know what you're looking for and why you need it, but you want to further narrow your options, begin by asking yourself (and your team) these questions:

 - Should we have workflows with multi-level approvals built-in?

 - Will we need to email clients directly from the CRM?
 What sales CRM tools do we need?

 - Do we want something that can be used out of the box or do we want to do lots of customizations ourselves?
 If we do want to customize our own system, how much API access do we want?

 - Who will the primary software admins be and what level of comfort do they have in that role?